troglobit/troglobit.github.io/_posts/2017-09-30-set-up-a-debian-ubuntu-apt-repository.markdown

 categories:
 ---

-Quick note, mostly to self, on how to set up a Debian/Ubuntu APT repository with GPG signing, http://deb.troglobit.com
+How to set up a Debian/Ubuntu APT repository with GPG signing.

 At first I tried to use [Bas Wijnen's mini-dinstall howto][1], but never managed to get it working.
 Probably due to problems with GPG.
 Then I